 Welcome to the website of writer-director Stephen Metcalfe.
 Here you’ll find career information and updates, the occasional blog and excerpts from most of Mr. Metcalfe’s novels, plays, screenplays, and TV Pilots.
-The plays and screenplays fall into a number of genres.
-“An Innocent Abroad” and “Emily”, for example, are romantic comedies.
-“Veil on the Water” and “The Incredibly Famous Willy Rivers” are dramas, “White Linen” is a play with songs and “The Harrower”, “Jonah and Scylla” are sci-fi/fantasy.
-If you’d like to read more, please contact Mr. Metcalfe or his representatives.
+If you’d like to know more, please contact Mr. Metcalfe or his representatives.

-My second novel, The Practical Navigator, will be released by St. Martins Press in August of 2016.
+The Practical Navigator, was released by St. Martins Press in August of 2016.
 The Practical Navigator is the story of Michael Hodge, a man who is adrift and is looking to find his bearings.
 He is a struggling building contractor.
 He is an abandoned husband, is the father of a seven year old boy on the autism spectrum, his mother is in the beginning stages of Alzheimer’s and his girlfriend is married.
 A practical man, Michael remains surprisingly upbeat.
 But then, out of nowhere, his estranged wife, Anita, returns home wanting – Michael isn’t sure what – a reconciliation?
 A new relationship?
 A role in the life of their son, Jamie?
 The ocean has become more turbulent than ever and Michel’s carefully patched together world begins to flounder and drift.
 Can Michael Hodge help everyone in his life find happiness without sacrificing his own?
 He’s not sure of that either.
 All he knows is that safe harbor, a sheltered haven for himself and the people he loves, is far away.
+The Practical Navigator is rated 4.5 stars on Amazon.

 The Tragic Age ~ A novel

-My first novel, The Tragic Age, has been published by St. Martin’s Press and is in bookstores now.
-Learn more about it at:
+My first novel, The Tragic Age, was published by St. Martin’s Press in March of 2015,

 Less Than Zero meets Catcher in the Rye in this biting bildungsroman.
 Written in an insightful, frenetic tone that occasionally turns surreal.
 Exhilarating and indicting.
 (Kirkus Reviews (starred review))